-This drum sweat lodge will begin construction this coming spring at the edge of the pond in the site of Lacasapark Art Residency in Upstate NY.
+This drum sweat lodge began construction last spring at the edge of the pond in the site of LACASAPARK Art Residency in Upstate NY.
 The site specific piece will function as a Temazcal where the traditional ritual of re-bird will be reinterpreted through elements of heat and sound.
 Simultaneously the platform below will also serve as a dam that regulates the flow of water and levels of the pond.